filleben/F1Experiences/README.md

 8. Add/Remove race events:
     - Add race event:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Event Management".
       4. To add a race event click on "Add New Event".
       5. Fill in the required information and click "Add Race".

     - Remove race event:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Event Management".
       4. Click on the event you wish to remove.
       5. Scroll to the bottom of the page and click "Delete Race".

 9. Add/Remove tickets for each race event:
     - Add ticket:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Ticket Management".
       4. To add a ticket click on "Add New Ticket".
       5. Fill in the required information and click "Add Ticket".

     - Remove ticket:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Ticket Management".
       4. Click on the ticket you wish to remove.
       5. Scroll to the bottom of the page and click "Delete Ticket".

 10. Edit tickets and race events:
     - Edit ticket:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Ticket Management".
       4. Click on the ticket you wish to edit.
       5. Make the desired changes and then click "Edit Ticket"

     - Edit Race:
-      1. Login into your admin account.
+      1. Login in to your admin account.
-      2. Click on the profile icon on the right hand side of the navabar.
+      2. Click on the profile icon on the right-hand side of the navbar.
       3. Click on "Event Management".
       4. Click on the race you wish to edit.
       5. Make the desired changes and then click "Edit Race"